hnvt1989/SpecFlowSelenium/README.txt

-chrome driver 74. support chrome 74
+Chrome Driver in use: chrome driver 74